kchawla-pi/united-states-of-browsers/README.md

 Following functionality has been implemented as of Jan 30, 2018:
  - Browser histories of Firefox, Chrome, Opera and Vivaldi can be combined into one database.
+ - A web UI served by Flask.
- - Keyword and Date range search available via the web-based UI.
+ - Keyword and Date range search.

+Future Plans:
+ - Update duplicate entries. (?)
+ - Refine the GUI using JS & AJAX.
+ - Scraping the URL and getting the text back.
+ - ML to pick out keywords from text and title.
+ - Use that to tag and categorize the history entries

 ##### To Check it out: (Currently, instructions for command line only)